 A FAMILY WINERY

-Cees and Inge de Bruin are collectors and patrons of modern art.
-Although they are not Portuguese, the couple and their family have a strong relationship with Portugal, that began over 40 years ago.
-They are using the Quinta do Quetzal project as means of sharing their passion for Portuguese culture, nature, food and wine with as many people as possible.
-Every year they create a new exhibition at the Quinta, in collaboration with their daughter, artist Aveline de Bruin, in which the family’s own collection and connections within the world of art form a starting point.
+Cees and Inge de Bruin are collectors and patrons of contemporary art.
+They, together with their family, have had a warm relationship with Portugal for more than 40 years.
+Through Quinta do Quetzal they hope to share their passion for Portuguese culture, nature, food and wine with others.
+Every year, in collaboration with their daughter, Aveline de Bruin, they create a new exhibition on the estate.
+Their own collection and connections in the art world will be a starting point for each exhibition.